 Cassava farmers (both indigenes and nonindigenes) accessed agricultural lands through outright purchase, rent, or lease.
-However, outright purchase (90 percent) was the most prominent way of accessing land in the state.
+However, outright purchase (90%) was the most prominent way of accessing land in the state.
 This is an indication that there was access to farmland so long the individuals were ready to buy.

-All the cassava farmer respondents agreed that land could be purchased for agricultural purposes in the state by both indigenes and non-indigenes.
-The price of land ranged from NGN 25,000 per hectare in the forest to NGN 150,000 per hectare within the communities.
-The outright purchase of farmland was the most prevalent type of land ownership in the state.
-All the cassava farmers said they owned land by outright purchase; some acquired other farmlands through inheritance (ten percent).
-No conflict was recorded among the farmers or between the farmers and herdsmen, indicating mutual and peaceful coexistence between and among community members, either indigenes or non-indigenes.

-The hectares of land cultivated by a farmer would determine their output, which in turn would enhance their level of commercialization of his produce.
-As examined in the study, 60 percent of the farmers cultivated less than five hectares of land, while 30 percent cultivated over ten hectares.
-On average, a cassava farmer cultivated 14.2 hectares of farmland, indicating that they operated at medium to large-scale levels.
+All the farmers agreed that land could be purchased for agricultural purposes in the state by both indigenes and non-indigenes.
+The price of land ranged from N25, 000 per hectare in the forest to N150, 000 per hectare within the communities.
+All the cassava farmers own land by outright purchase, while some of them (10%) acquired other farmlands through inheritance.
+This implies that the outright purchase of farmland was the most prevalent type of land ownership in the state.
+No conflict was recorded, either among the farmers or between the farmers and herdsmen.
+This is an indication of mutual and peaceful coexistence between and among members of the communities, either indigenes or non-indigenes.
+The hectares of land cultivated by a farmer would determine his output, which in turn would enhance his level of commercialization of his produce.
+As x-rayed in the study, 60% of the farmers cultivated less than 5 hectares of land, while 30% cultivated over 10 hectares.
+On average, a cassava farmer cultivated 14.2 hectares of farmland, indicating that they operated at medium to large-scale level.
 Cassava farmers in Ondo State reiterated that the major constraints to accessing agricultural land were the high cost of acquiring the land and inadequate capital to acquire the farmland.
-They stressed that farmland was available, so far as individuals were willing to pay for it.
+They stressed farmland was available so far individuals were willing and ready to pay for it.